Synonym(s)

 Case report(s)This section has been translated automatically.

 1) A 73-year-old patient in a severely reduced AZ and a hemodynamically unstable condition with anuric renal failure was referred for intensive medical therapy.
-5 weeks before, a therapy with allopurinol 300 mg p.o./1x day had been started due to a first elevated uric acid value (!).
-3 weeks after the beginning of the therapy the patient developed a severe generalized pruritus with otherwise undisturbed AZ, followed by a generalized exanthema appearing a few days later.
-The therapy with allopurinol was continued, at the same time an oral antihistamine in usual dosage was prescribed.
-One day later, when the intensity of the exanthema increased, a single intravenous application of 150 mg prednisolone was administered i.v.
-This did not improve the symptoms either.
+5 weeks previously, a therapy with allopurinol 300 mg p.o./1x day had been started with a first elevated uric acid value (!).
+3 weeks after the start of therapy, the patient developed severe generalized pruritus with otherwise undisturbed AZ, followed a few days later by a generalized exanthema.
+Treatment with allopurinol was continued and an oral antihistamine was prescribed in the usual dosage.
+As the exanthema became more severe, a single intravenous application of 150 mg prednisolone was administered 1 day later.
 Thereupon stat.
 Admission.

-Findings: Subfebrile, somewhat somnolent, hemodynamically unstable patient with a generalized, maculo-papular, locally multiforme and hemorrhagic exanthema.
+Findings: Subfebrile, somewhat somnolent, hemodynamically unstable patient with a generalized, maculo-papular, in places multiforme and hemorrhagic exanthema.

-Lab.
-Creatinine: 1.7 mg/dl (chronic renal insufficiency with serum creatinine values between 1.4 and 2.2 mg/dl, hypertensive cardiomyopathy and a metabolic syndrome: dyslipidaemia, obesity grade II, diabetes mellitus type 2, arterial hypertension).
-Furthermore: normochromic, normocytic anemia, mild thrombocytopenia (145 G/l), normal total leukocyte count with evidence of eosinophilia (12%), markedly elevated renal retention parameters (creatinine 7.2 mg/dl, urea 163 mg/dl, CRP 115 mg/l (norm <.
-5 mg/l), hyperkalemia (6.4 mmol/l - norm 3.5-5.5 mmol/l), and metabolic acidosis with a pH of 7.1 and a bicarbonate level of 17 mmol/l.
-Liver enzymes were clearly elevated; rheumatoid factor, ANA, ENA, ANCA, and HIV, hepatitis B and C serology were negative. .
+Lab.: Creatinine: 1.7 mg/dl (further known was chronic renal insufficiency with serum creatinine values between 1.4 and 2.2 mg/dl, hypertensive cardiomyopathy and metabolic syndrome: dyslipidemia, obesity grade II, diabetes mellitus type 2, arterial hypertension).
+Furthermore: normochromic, normocytic anemia, mild thrombocytopenia (145 G/l), normal total leukocyte count with evidence of eosinophilia (12%), highly elevated renal retention parameters (creatinine 7.2 mg/dl, urea 163 mg/dl, CRP 115 mg/l (norm < 5 mg/l), hyperkalemia (6.4 mmol/l - norm 3.5-5.5 mmol/l) and metabolic acidosis with a pH of 7.1 and a bicarbonate value of 17 mmol/l.
+Liver values significantly elevated; rheumatoid factor, ANA, ENA, ANCA, and HIV, hepatitis B and C serology were negative.

 Chest x-ray: bilateral pleural effusions, no infiltrate; cardiomegaly.